The Old Confederate Cemetery in Lynchburg Virginia, a Resting Place for the Civil War Dead From the North and South

-Confederate Cemetery inside Old City Cemetery in Lynchburg
+A Confederate Cemetery inside the Old City Cemetery in Lynchburg

 If you ever get to Lynchburg Virginia, you need to take an hour or so and check out the Confederate Cemetery of Lynchburg

-This Cemetery is actually located inside the Old City Cemetery of Lynchburg, and is itself worth the time you might take to inspect it.
+This Cemetery is actually located inside the Old City Cemetery of Lynchburg, and is itself worth the time you might take to walk around and read the interesting tombstone inscriptions.

 There are salvaged and restored historical buildings from around the area, beautiful Lily Ponds, classic flowering plants such as old, non-hybrid roses.